Pili, Camarines Sur

+It is widely known for its pili nuts, a local product associated with Bicolano culture, used in food products such as candied pili, pili tarts, and pili butter.

 History

-The first recorded history of Pili started during the promulgation of Christianity in the early 1770s by the Spanish missionaries, when the town houses the “Cimarrones” or the “Remontados” who resisted the foreign rule of the neighboring Hispanic city of Nueva Caceres.
+The first recorded history of Pili started during the promulgation of Christianity in the early 1770s by the Spanish missionaries, when the town houses the "Cimarrones" or the "Remontados" who resisted the foreign rule of the neighboring Hispanic city of Nueva Caceres.
 The early center of settlement in the town was located in "Binanuaanan" (from "banwaan" which means town in the Bikol language) until missionaries transferred it to the present site of the town proper where the St. Raphael Archangel Church is located.

 The Americans established the town of Pili in 1901.
 The name of the town has many disputed etymologies, either it came from the Bicol Region's Pili nut (Canarium ovatum) or from the Bicol word “pili” or “to choose”.
 The latter is because the Americans wanted to make the town as the new provincial urban center due to the fact that Naga City which the Spaniards had developed was prone to major floods.
 The town is also a very strategic location for the Americans.
 Pili connects the major districts of the province: the Bikol Naga-speaking towns of the North, Partido Area, and the Rinconada Area.
 It was here where they build the current Naga Airport and the Camarines Sur Agricultural School in 1918 which is now the main campus of the Central Bicol State University of Agriculture.
 The town of Pili was formally established in 1919 as a municipality.

-When World War II broke out in 1941 the Japanese Imperial Army sent 3,000 soldiers to Pili due to the concentration of American developments in the town.
+When World War II broke out in 1941 the Imperial Japanese Army sent 3,000 soldiers to Pili due to the concentration of American developments in the town.
 They built tunnels, manmade caves, and foxholes all over the town which are still existent in the town today.
 The infrastructures of the war were mostly in the barangays of Cadlan, Curry, San Jose and even in the Centro area.
 When the Japanese started to lose, they flee to Mt.
 Isarog to hide.
 They created a lot of holes in Mt.
 Isarog and used the mountain as their last stand in the Bicol Region.
 In the present, the heroes of the war were remembered through Filipino-Japanese Friendship Historical Landmark in Sitio Bongcao, Curry at the foot of Mt.
 Isarog.

 When Naga City was declared as a chartered city, there is a need to search for the next provincial capital.
 Former Governor Juan F. Trivino chooses the municipality of Pili as its capital.
 Finally on June 6, 1955, Pili was declared as the provincial capital by virtue of R.A.
 1336, replacing Naga City.
 The new site for the provincial capitol was the 150 hectare lot donation of Don Susano Rodriguez in the barangay of Cadlan.

 Geography

+The town is 450 km from the country's capital city of Manila.

 Barangays

 Pili is politically subdivided into 26 barangays.
+Each barangay consists of puroks and some have sitios.